Chapter 12.10

 (a) A majority of the membership of the commission shall constitute a quorum for the transaction of all business, and the chairperson shall have the vote on all matters.
 The affirmative vote of a majority of the commission shall be sufficient to pass upon all matters coming before it.

-(b) The board shall choose a chairperson, vice chairperson, and secretary each year at the first meeting following the qualification of the one or more commissioners appointed that year by the city council.
+(b) The commission shall choose a chairperson, vice chairperson, and secretary each year at the first meeting following the qualification of the one or more commissioners appointed that year by the city council.

 12.10.070 Rules and regulations.